agrede/SAMIS/README.md

 Material Constants
 ------------------

-Although GaAs, InAs, GaInAs, Al2O3, SiO2 material constants are provided.
+Although Si, III-Vs', Al2O3, SiO2 material constants are provided.
 Other materials can be added making a new master.json constants file.

 * `format.json` is the format for specifying constants
 * Constants used to compile `constants/master.json`: